qmuntal/stateless/README.md

 stateMachine.Fire(triggerCallDialed, "qmuntal")
 ```

 It is runtime safe to cast parameters to the ones specified in `SetTriggerParameters`.
-If the parameters passed in `Fire` do not match the ones specified, a panic will be thrown
+If the parameters passed in `Fire` do not match the ones specified it will panic.

 Trigger parameters can be used to dynamically select the destination state using the `PermitDynamic()` configuration method.